bGZoCg/404/README.md

 # 404

-Those articles is my blog &amp; knowledge's references but actually don't existed due to force factors.
-Its all from https://archive.org or Net-firends, which was made .md by myself.
+Firstly, Those articles are my blog & knowledge's references but actually don't existed in original url due to force factors, where all from https://archive.org / Net-firends / maded `.md` by myself.
+Then, I put others in this collections to backup just.